lawalker4/booksearch/README.md

 To run application take the following steps:

--Clone repo to your computer.
+- Clone repo to your computer.
--Open terminal and run npm i
+- Open terminal and run npm i
--nom install mongoose
--Run npm start
--Using this [link] () check out this application on Heroku
+- Using this [link] () check out this application on Heroku

 ---